clj-commons/claypoole/README.md

 start work going and know it'll get done.
 But if you try to `pmap` over `(range)`, you're going to have a bad time.

-*As of Claypoole 0.4.0, it provides lazy functions in `com.climate.claypoole.lazy`.
+*As of Claypoole 0.4.0, there are lazy functions in `com.climate.claypoole.lazy`.
 See the section [Lazy](#lazy) below.*

 ```clojure